DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 sudo apt install ./airbot_aloha_*.deb
 ```

+> If you also want to collect mobile data, please refer to [airbase repo](https://github.com/RoboticsChen/airbase?tab=readme-ov-file#starting-data-collection) for environment setup and basic usage.
+Then you can use the package for data collection together with airbase in the format of `airbot_aloha_mobile_<version>_<arch>.deb`.

 ### Data Replay Environment

 >- [Data Collection and Convertion Environment](#data-collection-and-convertion-environment) needs to be configured first.